Pie (song)

-"Pie" is a song by American rapper Future, featuring American singer Chris Brown.
-It was released on June 25, 2017, as the second single from Future's sixth studio album, Hndrxx (2017).
-The song was written by Future and Brown along with its producers, Detail and D. A. Doman.
+"Pie" is a song by American rapper Future featuring American singer Chris Brown.
+Written alongside producers Detail and D. A. Doman, it was released on June 25, 2017, as the second single from the former's sixth studio album, Hndrxx (2017).

 Background

 Initially, "Pie" was not included on HNDRXX, but later Future decided to add it on to an updated version of the album, as the 18th track.
 Future announced the song at the BET Awards when he was asked about new music.

 Music video

 The music video was uploaded to Future's Vevo channel on YouTube on June 25, 2017, along with the song's release.
 Directed by Nick Walker, the video features Future and Brown "hang[ing] out on a tennis court, chilling by a swimming pool and ordering takeaway at a fancy mansion party."

+As of November 2024, the music video on YouTube currently has 71 Million views.